EllieChen-Git/React-Concepts/README.md

 };
 ```

-1. [child] Value is saved in 'state' of child component
+1. [child] Value is saved in 'state' of the child component

 ```javascript
 // State: In React, components use state to 'remember' things.